FastTrack™ Strategic Planning System

 • Step 3 — Synthesize for action: In this step you get the initial ranking, and you can optionally run Refine Rankings for a short set of “Most vs. Least Important” prompts to improve separation among close items.
 (Some ties may remain—that simply means items are statistically close.)
 And your ranked lists are assessed for leverage and risk in two gauges:

-• Leverage (from Strengths & Opportunities): How much potential your internal strengths and external opportunities offer for reaching significant strategic goals.
+• Leverage (from Strengths & Opportunities): How much potential your strengths and opportunities offer for reaching significant strategic goals.
 Higher leverage = the greater possibility for positive change and more meaningful strategic options.
 Act on these for greater success.

-• Risk (from Weaknesses & Threats): The level of difficulty that your internal weaknesses and external threats pose in blocking you from achieving the positive change you seek if you don’t address them.
+• Risk (from Weaknesses & Threats): The level of difficulty that your weaknesses and threats pose in blocking you from achieving the positive change you seek if you don’t address them.
 Lower risk = fewer blockers; higher risk = more issues to address, calls for more immediate action.

 Use these together to choose which items move into Goals, Strategies, and Action Steps.

-Shortcut to remember: Go wide → go narrow → decide.
+Shortcut to remember: Go wide → go narrow → then decide.
 Start broad, consolidate and rank, then decide with an eye to raising Leverage, lowering Risk, and near-term feasibility.

 Step 1: Brainstorm & Refine